Ritesh055/Cryptocurrency-Forecasting-Using-PowerBi-Dashboard/README.md

 Power BI is also compatible with multiple sources, including Excel, SQL Server, and cloud-based data repositories which makes it an excellent choice for Data Scientists.

 ### Features of Cryptocurrency Dashboard:
-- Real time data visualization and analytics of most famous cryptocurrencies
+- Real time data visualization and analytics of most famous cryptocurrencies like:
+    1. Bitcoin
+    2. Ethereum
+    3. Tether
+    4. BNB
+    5. Solana
+    6. XRP
+    7. USD Coin
+    8. Terra
+    9. Avalanche
+    10. Dogecoin

 - Future forecasting of market trends

 ### To run this in your system: